Growing Pumpkins in Containers: A Complete Urban Garden Guide

 Harvesting Your Pumpkins

-Harvesting pumpkins is an exciting and rewarding process.
+Harvesting pumpkins is one of the most exciting parts of the process.

 Here are some tips to help you know when and how to harvest your pumpkins: